LiuYangyangSDU/DriverMP/README.md

 x^{'} = \frac{x - \min x}{\max x - \min x}
 $$

-The data format requirements are as follow:
+The data format requirements are as follows:

 **[Gene NCBI A]** tab **[Gene NCBI ID B]** tab [the weight between Gene A and Gene B]